elamont174/chem-quiz/README.md

 # Chem Quiz
 The purpose of ChemQuiz is for GCSE Chemistry students to revise for their exams by completing a short multiple choice quiz.
 They would be encouraged to repeat the quiz if they received less than 70%.
 It is designed for Secondary school students in England.

+The site can be accessed via this [link](https://elamont174.github.io/chem-quiz/).

 ## User Stories
 - As a first time user, I would want to test my initial knowledge by completing the quiz.
 - As a repeat user, I would want to continue to test my knowledge and improve my score.